MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

   ![Screenshot of the properties of a list of PDF table info.](media\variable-data-types\list-pdf-table-info-properties.png)

-  To extract the value of a specific property, use the **%VariableName[ItemNumber].PropertyName%** notation.
+  To access the value of a specific property, use the **%VariableName[ItemNumber].PropertyName%** notation.
+For example, the following expression returns the datatable value of the first item of the **ExtractedPDFTables** variable.

   ![Screenshot of the data table contained in a list of PDF table info vatiable.](media\variable-data-types\list-pdf-table-info-data-table-notation.png)